green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 ## How can you help those in Ireland from Ukraine

-**The Irish Refugee Council**

-The Irish Refugee Council are currently prioritising giving advice and information to people trying to leave Ukraine.
-You can [donate to support the work](https://www.irishrefugeecouncil.ie/Appeal/support-refugees-from-ukraine) of the Irish Refugee Council as they seek to ensure Ukrainians are safe and welcome in Ireland.

 ###### Irish Red Cross

 The Irish Red Cross are working with the Government of Ireland to put in place a national accommodation pledge register and are seeking spare rooms and vacant property pledges so that they can help people arriving in Ireland integrate into our communities.
 You can find out how to pledge your vacant property or spare room [here](https://registerofpledges.redcross.ie/#/).